tpisto/pdf-fill-form/README.md

 ## Changelog (from 24.5.2017 ->)

-v4.2.0 (x.x.x)
+v4.2.0 (6.11.2019)
 - New options startPage and endPage for the imgpdf feature to limit which pages are generated.
 Page numbers indexed from 0 (by Derick Naef @ochimo).
+- Allow source to come in a a buffer an not a filename (by Dustin Harmon @dfharmon)

 v4.1.0 (10.9.2018)
 - Support for Node 10 (by @florianbepunkt)